 Dan is a media and communications academic at Swinburne University who also has a significant career in writing.
 His writing spans journalism, blogs, video essays, books and podcasts in the fields of gaming, film and music.

-His role at Swinburne includes research, graduate research supervision and teaching at all year levels.
+His role at Swinburne includes research, graduate research supervision and teaching at all undergraduate levels.
 A major responsibility is the First Year Foundation Studies program for Bachelor of Media and Communications students.

 This first year coordination role is one that he finds "super rewarding".
 "I really do care about students having a good experience at university."
 While tertiary study may be challenging, Dan's view is that it shouldn't be "needlessly difficult".
 He is especially mindful of the sizeable proportion of 'first in family' students in his cohort.
 Research suggests that 'the cohort experience' is very important for student engagement and Dan has this very much in his sights.

 Dan started working as a journalist while doing his Doctor of Philosophy (Arts).
 With some writing experience behind him, his first big venture was with Crikey for whom he created a games blog - an opportunity he created by pitching the idea to Crikey.
 He went on to be awarded a 'Lizzie' for Best Games Journalist at the 11th Annual IT Journalism Awards.

 The games blog was a breakthrough career moment which led to work with the ABC writing for their Arts programme.
 Later, he envisaged and successfully pitched an ABC radio documentary on the history of games.

 Whether writing or teaching, Dan is strongly motivated to make ideas accessible for his target audience.
 He says the PhD experience "helped me think through complicated ideas and developed my ability to think about interesting but complicated ideas from an audience perspective."
 The aim of making interesting but sometimes obtuse ideas accessible is very much present in his teaching as well as in his journalism.